 Most common meeting management problems include:

 Employees lack an easy-to-access overview of every room, room occupancy, technology resources inside those rooms, and availability.
+If you are investing in meeting management software, this should be high on the priority list.

 When visitors arrive, security must be alerted, name tags printed, direction givens and meeting hosts tracked down.
 There are many opportunities for names to be left off guests lists, guests to get lost searching for the right meeting room or facilities, and inconveniences for all to abound.

 Specific meeting rooms and technology resources are reserved in advance, but no one shows up and the facilities end up unused.
+This phenomenon is called ghost meetings.
+We wrote an article about how ghost meetings affects your finances.

 Without a full overview, employees overlook certain rooms, and spaces remain empty.

-Lack of Technology Resources
+Lack of technology resources

 Meeting coordinators struggle to find a meeting space that provides the technology resources they need, such as video conference tools or projectors.